abenkhadra/llvm-pass-tutorial/README.md

 - Building a trivial out-of-source LLVM pass.

 We will be building LLVM v`7.0.0` which is the latest as of this writing.
-We assume that you have a working compiler toolchain (GCC or LLVM) and that CMake is installed (minimum version 3.4.3).
+We assume that you have a working compiler toolchain (GCC or LLVM) and that CMake is installed (minimum version 3.4).

 ## Compiling LLVM ##
 Compiling LLVM from source is mandatory if you are developing an in-source pass (within LLVM source tree).
-It can also be convenient even in the case of developing out-of-source passes as it gives you full control over the compilation options.
+It can also be convenient in the case of developing out-of-source passes as it gives you full control over the compilation options.
+For example, a debug build of LLVM is much more pleasant to work with compared to an optimized one.
+To compile LLVM, please follow the following steps:

 1. Download LLVM [source](http://llvm.org/releases/)
-and unpack it in a directory of your choice which will refer to as `$LLVM_SRC`
+and unpack it in a directory of your choice which will refer to as `[LLVM_SRC]`

 2. Create a separate build directory
     ```bash